Overview of the Study of Matter

-There have been several theories about what matter consists of and how it behaves.
-Matter can be broken into particles and even waves.
+There are several theories about what matter consists of and how it behaves.
+Also, matter can be broken into particles and even waves.
 There are different states of matter, depending on temperature and pressure on the material.

 Questions you may have include:

 - What are the theories of matter?

 This lesson will answer those questions.
 Useful tool: Units Conversion

 Originally, matter was defined simply as something that takes up space and has mass.
 It is all the stuff around us.

 In an effort to understand matter, scientists came up with several theories about what matter consists of.